• Skip to main content

 Ingredients

-• Orange zest - Zest provides a wonderful, bright citrus flavor and aroma.
+- Orange zest - Finely grated orange zest provides a wonderful, bright citrus flavor and aroma.
 It smells so good when it's baking!

-• Finely shredded coconut - For decoration on the tart border.
+- Finely shredded coconut - For decoration on the tart border.
 Use finely shredded, unsweetened coconut (affiliate link).
+If you can't locate finely shredded coconut, you can pulse larger flakes in a food processor or blender until fine.

 Instructions